KawaiiClan/bhoptimer-savestate/README.md

 ## Installation
 - Create an entry for "savegame" in `/addons/sourcemod/configs/databases.cfg`
-- Load the plugin to create the database structure automatically (only one `saves` table, many columns)
+- Load the plugin to create the database structure automatically

 ## ConVars
 - `shavit_savestate_savereplayoverwr` (0 / 1) - Whether or not to save replay frames if player's time is longer than the WR (useful with things like !myreplay)